 D’Qnut Chalet offers 20 cabin rooms with sea views, assuring that all guests get to enjoy the breathtaking view of the sunset.

 D’Qnut Chalet has just opened in November 2015 and everything is impeccable.
 The staff is more than friendly and will help you out with everything you need.
 They will ensure everyone would get a pleasant getaway at D’Qnut Chalet.

 A: KM50, Kampung Bukit Darat, Kuala Linggi, 78200 Kuala Sungai Baru, Melaka

-Desa Balqis is ideal if you are curious about the kampung experience, or if you simply want a break from the usually hectic city life.
+Desa Balqis is ideal if you are curious about the kampung experience, or if you simply want a break from the usual hectic city life.
 Kampung means ‘village’ in Malay.
-Traditionally, a village is commonly referred to a community of traditional wooden houses.
+In a traditional sense, a ‘village’ is a common reference to a community of traditional wooden houses.

 GPS: 2.353887, 102.033762

 Looking for a place to feed your tummy?
 Then head to Restoran Ikan Bakar Kuala Sungai Baru which serves seafood dishes straight from the sea, sourced fresh from the wet market just next to it!